qcserestipy/instagram-media-insights-swagger/README.md

 1. **Review the Specifications**:
    - Check `v24.0/media/swagger.yaml` for media insights and comments
    - Check `v24.0/account/swagger.yaml` for account insights, stories, and media management
-   - Check `v24.0/access/swagger.yaml` for access token exchange
+   - Check `v24.0/page/swagger.yaml` for Facebook page access tokens
 2. **Generate a Client**: Use Swagger Codegen or OpenAPI Generator for your language
-3. **Obtain Access Token**: Get an Instagram Graph API access token from Facebook Developer Portal
+3. **Obtain Access Token**: Get a Facebook User access token from Facebook Developer Portal
-4. **Exchange for Long-Lived Token**: Use the access token API to get a 60-day token
+4. **Get Page Access Token**: Use the page API to retrieve your page access token
 5. **Start Making Requests**: Use your generated client to fetch Instagram insights

 ## Authentication